 The average height is around 30-35 meters.
 However some of them exceeds incredible 60 meters.
 In addition, it offers beautiful natural habitats, surrounded by fresh air, pine trees and sandy beaches.
 From the viewpoints it looks like the Sahara except for the scattered pine forests.
 Most of the sand dunes are covered by dense pine forest.
 Further, you may also see wild boar and elk.

 The Curonian Spit offers some of Europe’s finest landscapes

-The site between the Baltic Sea and Curonian Lagoon means that you can be mercilessly blown away by the wind at the west coast, while on the other you can enjoy some warm sunbathing.
-The beaches are really nice and totally unspoiled.
+The location between the Baltic Sea and Curonian Lagoon means a significant varying climate.
+It is possible you can feel cold strong wind at the west coast, while you can enjoy warm sunbathing away from the coast.
+Moreover, the beaches are really nice and totally unspoiled.

 The area is a popular day trip from Kaliningrad.
 However, please be aware of the road conditions in the area.
 The local roads are not the best.
 But still, it is recommended to hire a car to explore the landscape both on the Russian and the Lithuanian side.
 Parts of the area are protected and declared as national park.
 Hence, it is not allowed to hike in some certain areas.
 Generally, hiking in the large sand dunes can highly be recommended.

 Dune of Pilat France

 The Tallest Sand Dune in Europe is Dune of Pilat in France with a stunning height of 110 meters.
 However, the sand dunes at Curonian Spit are the highest moving or drifting sand dunes in Europe.